-It is a good idea to deadhead daffodils once their blooms are spent as this prevents them from wasting energy forming seeds, energy that can be used to build up the bulb for next year’s show of flowers.
+It is a good idea to deadhead tulips once their blooms are spent as this prevents them from wasting energy forming seeds, energy that can be used to build up the bulb for next year’s show of flowers.

 Why Are My Tulips Drooping?

 The main culprit though for your plants falling over is because of shallow planting.
-If your tulips look healthy and have no signs of disease on them, then there are a few reasons why your daffodils are drooping.
+If your tulips look healthy and have no signs of disease on them, then there are a few reasons why your tulips are drooping.
 They can be blown over by strong winds or if we have heavy rain, the rain can make the leaves and flowers droop.

 Do Tulips Attract Bees?

 If you’ve ever looked into the centre of a tulip flower you will notice the black panthers that are usually covered in pollen, oftentimes in such great quantities that it’s dust covers the inner petals as well.
 The best types of tulips for attracting bees are found in varying shades of violet.
 Bees are able to see the ultraviolet rays these petals produce when reflected in the sun.